yzwetsloot/BGreen/README.md

 1. 'mvn clean install'

 ## Credits
-This was a collaborative effort by @radoslav55 @maxdijk @arseneki @ptemarvelde @liudasmika
+This was a collaborative effort by @yzwetsloot, @radoslav55, @maxdijk, @arseneki, @ptemarvelde and @liudasmika